IliaYudi/mood.github.com/_posts/2019-09-02-unicode eng.markdown

 ---
 Now that it has become clearer to us what the UTF-8 encoding is, it will not be difficult to understand the UTF-16 encoding.
 UTF-8 is named because it uses at least eight bits (one byte) to store the encoded character.
 Accordingly, UTF-16 uses a minimum of sixteen bits (or two bytes) to store the encoded character.
 This increases the memory for storing and transmitting data, but UTF-16 has its own number of advantages:
-* Use a language (alphabet) that cannot fit in 1 byte - select UTF-16.
+* Use a language (alphabet) that cannot fit in 1 byte - select UTF-16;
-* Java, JavaScript are based on UTF-16
+* Java, JavaScript are based on UTF-16;
 * The internal format of Windows libraries is also based on UTF-16, which makes compatibility with Windows systems better.

 Along with the advantages, the UTF-16 encoding has its drawbacks:
-* Larger size for data storage
+* Larger size for data storage;
-* Many null bytes in the range `0 - 007F`
+* Many null bytes in the range `0 - 007F`;
-* Worst Unix compatibility compared to UTF-8
+* Worst Unix compatibility compared to UTF-8;
-* Ability to change the byte order of UTF-16LE (little endian) and UTF-16BE (big endian)
+* Ability to change the byte order of UTF-16LE (little endian) and UTF-16BE (big endian).

 Advantages of UTF-8:
-* No null bytes
+* No null bytes;
-* It performs better for text storage and in working with network protocols.
+* It performs better for text storage and in working with network protocols;
-* Excellent compatibility with ASCII encoding and, as a result, less data when using English.
+* Excellent compatibility with ASCII encoding and, as a result, less data when using English;
-* No byte order dependency
+* No byte order dependency;
 * Good Unix compatibility.

 UTF-8 disadvantages:
-* Takes up more space than UTF-16 in languages that use 2 bytes for storage
+* Takes up more space than UTF-16 in languages that use 2 bytes for storage;
 * Slower in-memory indexing compared to UTF-16.

 However, you should always consider the environment in which you work and use the encoding recommended for it.